What is the Anahata or Heart Chakra?

-Anahata Chakra is the most influential energy center out of the 7 chakras.
+Anahata Chakra is the most influential energy centre out of the seven chakras.
 Exploring divinity through pure love inspires this fourth chakra.
-Opening the channels of heart in order to receive and give freely is brought by our Heart Chakra.
+A Heart Chakra opens the channels of the heart, allowing us to receive and give freely.

-In Sanskrit, Anahata means “unstruck” or “unbeaten”.
+In Sanskrit, anahata means “unstruck” or “unbeaten”.
 This signifies an impartial and infinite love allowing a deeper understanding of self and others.
-It is located in the region of the heart, in the center of the chest.
+It is located in the region of the heart, in the energy centre of the chest.
 It invites a person to meditate on the different levels of relationship experiences with an open heart.

-The color of Anahata Chakra is green.
-The corresponding element is Air that represents freedom and expansion.
+The colour of the Anahata Chakra is green.
+The corresponding element is air which represents freedom and expansion.
 This chakra promotes a consciousness that develops boundless compassion.
-The Mantra of the Anahata Chakra is ‘yam’.
+The mantra of the Anahata Chakra is 'yam'.
 It means to let go, to liberate, to give.

 The Characteristics of Anahata Chakra

-The element of Anahata Chakra or Heart Chakra is the Air or Vayu.
-The Air symbolizes freedom of expansion and breadth.
-A heart that is absolutely willing to give without restriction.
-Vayu is connected physically to the sense of touch and emotional feelings.
+The element of Anahata Chakra or Heart Chakra is air or vayu.
+The air symbolizes freedom of expansion and breadth.
+A heart that is willing to give without restriction.
+Vayu is related to the sense of touch and emotional feelings.
 When the heart is open, a person feels optimistic, friendly, and motivated to believe in themselves.
-Building fulfilling relationships become easier when the Heart Chakra balanced, as we become more compassionate and understanding towards others.
+Building fulfilling relationships become easier when the Heart Chakra is balanced.
+A balanced Heart Chakra means we are more compassionate and understanding towards others.

-The green color of the Anahata Chakra represents growth and renewed healthy relationships.
-The color green is associated with nature, freshness, and tenderness.
-It is a healing and restful color for the human eye.
+The green colour of the Anahata Chakra represents growth and renewed healthy relationships.
+The colour green is associated with nature, freshness, and tenderness.
+It is a healing and restful colour for the human eye.
 Green suggests stability and endurance.
-Serenity, calmness, balance, and compassion for yourself, and others are the themes of Heart Chakra.
+Serenity, calmness, balance, and compassion for yourself, and others are the themes of the Heart Chakra.

 Signs of a Blocked Heart Chakra

 Issues with the energy flow in the Heart Chakra can make us feel lonely, isolated, and unable to connect.
 This is because when we are wounded and feel stuck in the past it leads to anxiety.
-A person may be scared to share and trust any relationship.
-Any resolved disappointment from childhood may affect our behavior as an adult.
-Any of the below-mentioned symptoms indicates that the Heart Chakra requires rebalance and healing.
+Some people may be afraid of sharing and trusting their relationships.
+Any resolved disappointment from childhood may affect our behaviour as an adult.
+Any of the below-mentioned symptoms indicates that the Heart Chakra requires to rebalance and healing.

 - Fear of rejection